San Diego Symphony

-The San Diego Symphony is an American symphony orchestra, based in San Diego, California.
-The orchestra is resident at Copley Symphony Hall.
-The orchestra also serves as the orchestra for the San Diego Opera.
+The San Diego Symphony is an American symphony orchestra based in San Diego, California.
+The orchestra performs at Jacobs Music Center and the Rady Shell at Jacobs Park.
+It serves as the orchestra for the San Diego Opera.

 History

-On December 6th 1910, the orchestra gave its first concert as the San Diego Civic Orchestra.
+On December 6, 1910, the orchestra gave its first concert as the San Diego Civic Orchestra.
 The orchestra encountered several periods of fiscal trouble over its history which forced it to cease operations.
 The first such period was from 1921 to 1926.
 The orchestra resumed limited summer concerts in 1927, but disbanded again in 1936.
 In 1949, the symphony began to play concerts again.

-Copley Symphony Hall was built in 1929 as a French Rococo style luxury movie theater, the Fox Theater.
-The venue was conferred to the Symphony in 1984.
+Jacobs Music Center was built in 1929 as a French Rococo style luxury movie theater, originally known as the Fox Theatre.
+The venue was conferred to the symphony in 1984.
 From 1996 to 1998, the fiscal troubles of the orchestra led it to file for bankruptcy in May 1996 and to cease operations.

 With a bankruptcy plan centered on a $2 million gift from Larry Robinson and through the pro bono efforts of prominent bankruptcy attorneys Ted Graham and Jeff Garfinkle of Brobeck, Phleger & Harrison, and receiver, Thomas F. Lennon, who managed the finances, the orchestra reorganized and restarted in 1998, with Jung-Ho Pak serving as artistic director.
 He had become the symphony's assistant conductor in 1994.

 Several years after the orchestra's reorganization, on January 14, 2002, the San Diego Symphony announced the single largest donation ever made to a symphony orchestra – US$120 million by Joan and Irwin Jacobs.
 One report stated that the arrangement is for $50 million to be donated over a period of 10 years, at $5 million a year.
 The remainder would then be left to the orchestra as a bequest.